 We have had a wonderful fall at River Ridge!
 We are excited about our students, our staff, and our community.
 As a learning community, we are continually looking to improve River Ridge.
-One source we use to reflect on our strengths and areas for improvement is the School Report Card.
+The school report card is one resource we use to reflect on our strengths and areas for improvement.

 |